airyhq/airy/README.md

 - `frontend`

-  This directory contains the code for the UI components library and a demo epplication that uses the library and a basic subset of the API.
+  This directory contains the code of a demo epplication which showcases the feature of the platform.

 - `infrastructure`